garrettdotdev/workmail-lambda/README.md

 ```

 > **Note**: Some tests are placeholders and may not be fully implemented.

-## Known Issues
-- **API Gateway URL Not Yet Finalized**: The API URL may change as the project evolves.
-- **Validation Incomplete**: Input validation needs to be robust to prevent invalid requests.
-- **Security Enhancements Needed**: Secrets and API keys should be managed with AWS Secrets Manager.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.